 The Joint Powers Agreement does more than establish participation—it incorporates a second contract executed only by the County Superintendents and Atkinson, Andelson, Loya, Ruud & Romo (AALRR), without any clear evidence that participating districts have reviewed—or even seen—this critical operational component of the structure.

 It provides that the Executive Officers “shall execute an Agreement for Special Services… on behalf of COUNCIL members,” and that this agreement may be amended annually.
-It further requires that “continuing COUNCIL members agree to comply with and be bound by the provisions of the Agreement for Special Services then in effect.”

 It means districts are agreeing in advance to be bound by a separate contract they do not sign, may not have seen, and that can be continually changed over time without direct knowledge or approval by their governing boards - or the public.